 New Wood: Lightly wet the surface with water to raise the wood grain.
 Once the grain has been raised, allow the wood to thoroughly dry.
 Sand surface smooth and remove dust particles with a clean cloth.
 Always sand in the direction of the woodgrain.
 Surface is now ready to stain.

 Previously Finished Surfaces: Restore to bare wood by completely removing the old finish.
 Lightly wet the bare surface with water to raise the wood grain.
 Once the grain has been raised, allow the wood to dry thoroughly.
 Sand surface smooth and remove dust particles with a clean cloth.
 Surface is now ready to stain.

 Stir thoroughly before and during application for even distribution of color.

-• Apply a liberal, even coat of stain with a nylon/polyester brush, foam brush, staining pad or cloth or sprayer.
+- Apply a liberal, even coat of stain with a nylon/polyester brush, foam brush, staining pad, cloth, or sprayer.
 Maintain a wet edge.

 Large areas, such as floors, may require two people.
 Complete small sections with one person applying the stain and the other person wiping the stain.

 A Water-Based Wood Stain Natural Tint Base is available to achieve Old Masters stain colors or any custom colors by adding universal colorants.
 Formulas are available upon request.
 PLEASE NOTE, USING THE NATURAL TINT BASE TO TINT ANY OF THE AVAILABLE READY-MIX COLORS WILL CREATE THE SAME COLOR SHADE, BUT WILL NOT MATCH THE VIBRANCY AND DEPTH OF COLOR OF THE READY-MIX STAIN COLORS.